The Columbus Monument

 Just below Columbus’ feet, there is a small viewing platform which is reached by an elevator housed within the tower.
 The glassed-in viewpoint affords panoramic birds-eye views of La Rambla as well as the Port Vell, Montjuïc mountain and the Gothic quarter.
 On windy days you can feel the iron column flex slightly as it is buffeted by the force of the wind.

 The base of the column is made of stone and decorated by a collection of statues and bas-reliefs representing the discovery of the New World.
-There are also numerous decorative figures including winged Phemes, Griffins and 8 impressive lions.
+There are also numerous decorative figures, including winged Phemes, Griffins and eight impressive lions.
 The latter are a popular backdrop for holiday photos and selfies.

 Christopher Columbus and the Discovery of the New World